Staffordshire Yeomanry, Royal Armoured Corps: Caen

-The Battle for Caen was a drawn-out affair, but after several attempts against its flanks, Montgomery committed to a direct assault on the city by I Corps on 8 July (Operation Charnwood).
+The Battle for Caen was a drawn-out affair but, after several attempts against its flanks, Montgomery committed to a direct assault on the city by I Corps on 8 July (Operation Charnwood).
 The corps assigned 27th Armoured Bde to support the attacking divisions, with the Staffs Yeomanry attached to 3rd Division once more.
 After a massive air and artillery bombardment, the divisions attacked at 04.20.
 The first phase advance was rapid, and 3rd Division had captured Lébisey within an hour.
 The second phase began at 07.30 but although 3rd Division made progress beyond Lébisey its neighbour was held up.
 I Corps ordered 3rd Division to push its armour (the Staffs Yeomanry) forward to the high ground north of Caen (Point 64), and later reinforced it with 33rd Armoured Bde.
 Point 64 was gained before nightfall, and next morning 3rd Division pushed tank patrols against the city centre where there was still resistance among the smashed buildings.
-By 18.00 on 9 July I Corps held all of Caen north of the Orne.
+By 18.00 on 9 July, I Corps held all of Caen north of the Orne.

 Sherman and Crusader AA Mk III tanks of the Staffordshire Yeomanry during Operation Goodwood, July 1944.

-On 18 July Second Army launched VIII Corps in an armoured thrust out of the Orne bridgehead down the east side of Caen (Operation Goodwood).
+On 18 July, Second Army launched VIII Corps in an armoured thrust out of the Orne bridgehead down the east side of Caen (Operation Goodwood).
 I Corps' role was to protect the left (east) flank: 3rd Division, supported by 27th Armoured Bde, moving forward at 07.45 behind an artillery barrage.
-Preliminary bombing had suppressed the defenders of Sannerville and Banneville-la-Campagne, which wre in British hands by midday.
+Preliminary bombing had suppressed the defenders of Sannerville and Banneville-la-Campagne, which were in British hands by midday.
 However, Touffréville was on the edge of the bombed area, and it held out until evening.
 There was stiff fighting along the road to Troarn, and the village remained in enemy hands when the British halted for reorganisation.
-Next day 3rd Division launched four successive attacks with tank support against the village, but it continued to hold out.
+Next day, 3rd Division launched four successive attacks with tank support against the village, but it continued to hold out.

 II Canadian Corps attacked south from Caen on 25 July in Operation Spring.
 Again, I Corps provided the left flank protection, with 27th Armoured Bde echeloned behind 3rd Canadian Division.
 The attack went in before dawn and fighting went on all day.
 Although Verrières was captured, the advance bogged down against dug-in tanks and counter-attacks, and 3rd Canadian Division's attack failed.